Pavithra-rr/SpendSync_.Netcore-MVC/README.md

 ## Technologies Used
 As said earlier, this app was built with `ASP.NET Core 6` which is compatible on all operating platforms (linux/Mac/Windows), also EF Core is used which stands for
  `Entity Framework core 6 (Code First principle)`.
-For database management, we used `SQL Server 2017` which is supported by Microsoft.
+For database management, we used `SQL Server` which is supported by Microsoft.

 ## Business Logic
 ### Tables: